trippleflux/nxscripts/nxsdk/trunk/readme.txt

    #include <time.h>
    #include <nxsdk.h>

-2. Add nxsdk.lib, or nxsdk-static.lib, to your application's input libraries.
+2. Add nxsdk.lib, or nxsdk-static.lib, to your linker's input libraries.

 3. Refer to the documentation in doc\ for information about nxSDK's functions.

-4. For examples see the "kick", "resolve", and "who" applications.
+4. For examples on how to use this SDK, see the demonstration applications.

 5. Start coding :P.